Hanmen-lab/HS2-AI-ASE-Shaders/Docs/Hanmen Item DOCUMENTATION.md

 **MainTex:** Basically this is a diffuse map, colorable parts should be grayscale.
 Alpha channel is also supported for cutoff.

 **ColorMask:** This is basically the same as vanilla.
 Color is black, Color2 is Red, Color3 is Green, Color4 is Blue.
+Default is black (Color).

 **BumpMap:** Ordinary OpenGL normal map.
 The strength is controlled by BumpScale.